miguelammatos/Kollaps/examples/README.md

 On Swarm, the Dashboard is accessible on `http://127.0.0.1:8088`.

-On Kubernetes, there is no port mapping from the container to the host.
-To find the allocated IP address of the dashboard, run `$kubectl get pods -o wide` and find the dashboard pod.
-Copy the IP address shown and open `<IP>:8088` in your browser.
+On Kubernetes, there is no port mapping from the container to the minikube.
+To find the allocated IP address of the dashboard, run `minikube ip` and .
+Copy the IP address shown and open `<IP>:30007` in your browser.

 #### Safely stopping an experiment: <a name="stop"/>